-- Teaching assistants working one-to-one

-- with pupils encourage them to

-- be specific about what they need help

-- with, along with asking them what they have done already to find the help for themselves, e.g. asked peers, checked books, etc.

-- Additional support is shared to build

-- resilience in the young person, so that

-- they have self-coping strategies when

-- and if the teaching assistant is absent.

-- Visual cues are used for specific tasks eg toileting, dressing etc

-- Timetables are in place to support independence.

-- TIS therapy encourages pupils to recognise and address their own emotional needs and encourages positive social interactions and selfesteem.
+- Teaching assistants working 1:1 with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves, e.g. asked peers, checked books, etc. - Additional support is shared to build resilience in the young person, so that they have self-coping strategies if the teaching assistant is absent. - Visual cues are used for specific tasks e.g. toileting, dressing, etc - Timetables are in place to support independence. - TIS therapy encourages pupils to recognise and address their own emotional needs and encourages positive social interactions and selfesteem.